 Large Truck Does Not Equal Large Uninsured Motorist Policy

-Many commercial truck drivers assume they have coverage in the event that they get into a serious accident.
-The federal regulations require a minimum insurance on big commercial trucks; to protect the general public from the risks associated with these vehicles.
+Many commercial truck drivers assume they have coverage if they get into a serious accident.
+The federal regulations require minimum insurance on big commercial trucks; to protect the public from the risks associated with these vehicles.
 The companies that employ these drivers are always looking to save money.
 One way to save money is not to purchase uninsured motorist coverage, beyond the minimum required for the truck driver.

-Fifteen years ago when I first switched over to doing plaintiffs’ work, I learned this lesson.
+Fifteen years ago, when I first switched over to doing plaintiffs’ work, I learned this lesson.
 We had a case where a small truck t-boned our driver, who was driving a big rig truck.
 Our client had a lot of tough injuries, including a crush injury to his ankle.
-There was some early confusion about the at-fault driver’s insurance, because he mistakenly gave the wrong information to police, at the scene of the accident.
+There was some early confusion about the at-fault driver’s insurance because he mistakenly gave the wrong information to police at the scene of the accident.
 We were concerned for a brief time that he might be stuck with just his uninsured motorist coverage.
-I was thinking big truck will equal a big policy.
+I was thinking a big truck will equal a big policy.
 But the policy had the minimum uninsured motorist coverage.

 A big, recognizable company cutting corners by leaving its drivers at risk.
-This story had a happy insurance coverage ending, because we came to find out that the little truck that hit him was owned by a large electrical company.
-But, I remember my surprise that the uninsured motorist coverage did not mirror the liability coverage they way it almost invariably does for a personal car insurance policy in Maryland.
+This story had a happy insurance coverage ending because we came to find out that a large electrical company owned the little truck that hit our driver.
+But, I remember my surprise that the uninsured motorist coverage did not mirror the liability coverage the way it almost invariably does for a personal car insurance policy in Maryland.